 And the suete broste that hire sone sec;

 Ihered ibe the time that such chid uas iboren,

 That lesed al of pine that aree was forlore.

 Now the birds sing and make their bliss,

-And the grass thrusts up and leafed is the ris; [branch]
+And the grass thrusts up and leafed is the ris; [the branch has grown leafy]

 Of one I will sing that is matchless: